aashishvasu/OpenComposite/README.md

 LibOVR includes functionality to tell a game what audio device it should output to, and thus when playing games using this API you don't have to change the default Windows audio device.
 Unfortunately, OpenVR has no such API and games using it almost always emit audio to the default audio device.
-OpenOVR includes a feature to fix this.
+OpenComposite includes a feature to fix this.

-Whenever you start a game using OpenOVR, it will attempt to patch the game's audio system (note this does **not** change the actual
+Whenever you start a game using OpenComposite, it will attempt to patch the game's audio system (note this does **not** change the actual
 Windows audio device like SteamVR tries to, which causes a huge number of issues).
 This works in most of the games I tried it with.
 Depending on the game, one of three things can happen:

-1. The game sets up it's audio system before the OpenOVR DLL is loaded (should be very uncommon).
+1. The game sets up it's audio system before the OpenComposite DLL is loaded (should be very uncommon).
 Unfortunately there's not a lot
 I can do about this, and the audio plays through your default audio device.
 2. The game sets up it's audio system after the DLL is loaded, but before starting the VR system.
 This will send audio to your rift, same as if you'd set it as the default audio device.
 However, the fancy Oculus audio features (eg audio mirroring) won't work.
 This is